By Allan Marinelli and Howard Mann

 About The Authors:

-Howard Mann has extensive experience in the healthcare industry and works as an independent consultant and/or contractor in the operational, regulatory, and quality assurance arenas.
-He provides leadership to the product development process in all areas of GxP compliance.
-As new technology pushes the envelope of new product development, his knowledge of the regulated development process provides assistance when directly interacting with FDA and other regulatory authorities.
+Howard Mann works as an independent consultant and/or contractor in the operational, regulatory, and quality assurance arenas.
+He has extensive experience in the healthcare industry and provides technical leadership guidance to the business development process, including the product development process in all areas of GxP compliance.